-Unlike many analyzers, the MFJ-213 has an onboard function for identifying local interference.
-In the 1.
-Antenna function simply switch to the third mode and note the readings you obtain with the antenna connected.
-If a strong signal (>100) registers on the display, then suspect interference.
-If the interfering source can't be turned off or your antenna can't be moved to a different location, you may need to use a station transceiver and a thru-line directional Wattmeter to complete the adjustments.
+Unlike many analyzers, the MFJ-266B has an onboard function for identifying local interference.
+Simply switch to the analyzer's Frequency Counter (FC) mode and note the readings you obtain with the antenna connected.
+If a strong signal (>100 mV) registers on the field-strength display (FS) and the counter shows the frequency of a known local broadcast station or radio service (f:), then suspect interference.
+If the interfering source can't be turned off or your antenna can't be moved to a different location, you may need to use a station transceiver and a thruline directional Wattmeter to complete the adjustments.